Lesson 1: The Authorization Code Flow (theory)

 2. Lesson Notes

-We'll focus only in understanding how the flow is executed, with no code involved at this point.
+We'll focus only on understanding how the flow is executed, with no code involved at this point.
 Therefore, there is no need to checkout anything from our code repository.

 Step 1: The Authorization Endpoint

-The flow starts with the Client requesting authorization from the user, by directing the user-agent to the Authorization endpoint of the Authorization Server.
+The flow starts when the Client requests authorization to access a protected resource.
+The user-agent will be redirected to the Authorization Endpoint of the Authorization Server.

 The OAuth2 specification indicates that the following parameters can be included in the request: